-Notice that you might want to check the distribution release, as described in the section called "Per distribution release check", if you intend to automatically updated your system (even if only downloading the packages).
+Notice that you might want to check the distribution release, as described in #Per distribution release check#, if you intend to automatically updated your system (even if only downloading the packages).
 Otherwise, you cannot be sure that the downloaded packages really come from a trusted source.